Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : How do I specify a fee rate in FN?

 You can just set the min relay fee (smallest possible amount) and if the transaction doesn't get confirmed, you can "bump" it, i.e. use Replace By Fee transaction.
 That is a new transaction with a higher fee using the same `UTXOs` as an input.

+## Node

+#### Question : I changed bitcoin.conf according to guideline, why is it still not working?

+Did you restart your node?
+If you change config file you need to restart `bitcoind`.